kentshenlim/Minesweeper-MATLAB/README.md

 - [x] getSafeSpotNum: return number of cell to be revealed before victory
 - [x] getWinOrLose: return 1 if okay, return 0 if lose, executed every time the player make a choice
 - [x] getZeroPool: this will return a cell array containing the [r,c] of connected zeros of selected cell
-- [ ] getUpdatedDisplay: return a matrix, 0 means closed, 1 means flipped, responding to user's choice
+- [x] getUpdatedDisplay: return a matrix, 0 means closed, 1 means revealed, responding to user's choice, including lose

 # Upcoming Features